 FREQUENTLY ASKED QUESTIONS

-The dVoicebox Studio is a service run by professional voice artist Chris Radley trading as Dmusic Studio.
+The dVoicebox Studio is a service run by professional voice artist and sound engineer Chris Radley trading as Dmusic Studio.

-This list of frequently asked questions is being added to all the time.
-It should provide answers to most of your questions – but if you need more information – call Chris on 01926 431535 or email
+This list of FAQs should provide answers to most of your questions – but if you need more information – call Chris on 01926 431535 or email

-Why should I use dVoicebox for my recording project?
+Why should I use dVoicebox for my voice recording project?

-The studio specialises in vocalist, singer, voice over and spoken word projects.
-Studio engineer Chris Radley is a musician and professional voice over artist who has been in business since 1996.
-Chris has a voice over client list that includes, Legal and General, Tesco, Specsavers, B&Q and Delmonte.
+The studio specialises in voice over and spoken word projects and also records vocalists and singer-songwriters as well as poets and radio presenters.
+Studio engineer Chris Radley is a professional voice over artist with a sound engineering and radio presentation background who has been in business since 1996.
+He is also a musician and production music composer.

 Where is the studio?

-The studio is within easy reach of the motorway network including M40, M45, M1, M6 and M42.
-It’s about 20 mins from Stratford upon Avon or Coventry.
+It’s within easy reach of the motorway network and is about 20 mins from Stratford upon Avon or Coventry.

 How much does it cost?